writethedocs/www/docs/conf/atlantic/2024/news/announcing-speakers.rst

 We are so grateful to have our sponsors help in bringing our events to life every year.

 Head over to our `sponsorship prospectus <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/sponsors/prospectus/>`_ for details on how your company can get involved!

-We have several types of sponsorship available, including tables at the job fair that we'll be hosting on Tuesday.
+We have several types of sponsorship available.

 Stay tuned for more details in the next week about the schedule and other activities.
 We hope you're all getting as excited as we are!